After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 _Note 1: If you are restoring to a new server with a different IP address, you will need to update the [[DNS settings|Prerequisites#3-domain-name]] for your domain name._

 _Note 2: If you are restoring to a new server and would like to use a different domain name, it is a good idea to revoke the SSL certificates for the current domain name before backing up.
 This will free up your domain name from Let’s Encrypt's certificates and you will be able to use it in the future without having to wait for the previous certificates to expire (~90 days).
-More info at [[Revoking SSL Certificates]]_.
+For more info, visit [[Revoking SSL Certificates]]_.

 <br />